 - Cold therapy.
 If the pain or discomfort from hemorrhoids is persistent, try sitting on an ice pack for 15 to 30 minutes.
 Avoid exposing the affected tissues directly to the ice, however.

-If the use of these techniques does not resolve your hemorrhoids after two weeks, speak with your family physician or another healthcare practitioner.
-They may be able to suggest more invasive treatment options, such as ligation, or banding.
-Other possible options include stapling and surgical removal.
+If the use of these techniques does not resolve your hemorrhoids after two weeks, call our office.
+We will suggest better treatment options, such as rubber band ligation, stapling, or (as a last resort) surgical removal.